 In the spirit of collaboration, the Foundation's Collaborative Change Initiative invited a distinguished group of advisors to take part in program development and candidate selection.
-We are grateful to the advisors for helping to guide the launch of this exciting Initiative.
+We are grateful to the advisors for helping to guide this exciting Initiative.

 Mary V. Hughes is a highly acclaimed political strategist.
 She is co-founder and President of Hughes & Company, a strategic communications and political consulting firm.
 Mary is also founder of Close the Gap CA, a campaign to recruit progressive women to run for seats in the California legislature.